roseylovegb/Javascript-Project-1/README.md

 #xc.html: This optional HTML file modifies the web page to display a button that, when clicked, shows a randomly generated hand of five cards in a designated container.

 #xc.js: This optional JavaScript file adds a method to display five random cards without repeats and modifies the functionality to work with a button instead of a timer.

+#clock.html: This HTML file sets up a web page that includes elements for displaying a countdown timer and an image.

+#clock.js: This JavaScript file contains an object (cardObject) that manages a countdown timer and displays a random playing card when the countdown reaches zero.
+It includes methods for generating random cards and suits, updating the countdown display, and starting and stopping the timer.